OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/aha.md

   * Score field is not supported as it is a complex field and it can be calculated according to different equations.
   * State transition is not supported as API doesn't give the infomation about state transitions.
   * Attachment field: If Aha! is the target system and the attachment mapping is configured to use field-type attachments, at least one attachment should be present in the corresponding field.
-* For Aha! as the target system, the fields below will not unset via OpsHub Integration Manager due to Aha!'s API limitation: **Effort, Value, Duration Source, Progress Source, Status, Type, Complete by date (internal), Round date to, Complete by date (external), Presented, and Description.**
+* For Aha! as the target system, the fields below will not unset via <code class="expression">space.vars.SITENAME</code> due to Aha!'s API limitation: **Effort, Value, Duration Source, Progress Source, Status, Type, Complete by date (internal), Round date to, Complete by date (external), Presented, and Description.**
 * For Comment synchronization, when you add inline image/attachment to comment, the user needs to update one field  [System/Custom field] or needs to add normal text comment to sync the comment with inline image/attachment. **Reason: In Aha!, entity modified time does not get updated with inline image/attachment addition in comment.**
-* **To-dos** present at user level will not synced by OpsHub Integration Manager. **To-dos** present in other entities can only be synchronized.
+* **To-dos** present at user level will not synced by <code class="expression">space.vars.SITENAME</code>. **To-dos** present in other entities can only be synchronized.

 ## Troubleshooting Guide